raynalk/si-676-assignments/README.md

 676_assignment4.ipynb
 collection_item_data.csv

 Relationship between files, if important: 676_assignment1_raynalk.csv was produced by running the code writtin in 676_assignmnet1_raynalk_code_WORKING.ipynb.
 51 files are listed.
 The metadata for each file in the Data folder are: absolute path, filename, extension, size in bytes, datetime of last modification, and md5 checksum.
 File 676_assignmnet4.ipynb outputs collection_item_data.csv.
+The data from collection_item_data.csv is uploaded to the website linked in file 676_Assignment4_url.

 Date Created: 2022-10-10